Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Here are some cases and factors that lead to tracing through VPN:

 - You reveal your real identity (or even just details) by yourself while using VPN

-- Your might leak your IP/DNS address, which also leads to uncovering your location and possibly your identity, too
+- Your VPN might leak your IP/DNS address, which also leads to uncovering your location and possibly your identity, too

 That being said here, you must be cautious when you choose your VPN client and assure that provides DNS leak protection and hides your traffic with the latest encryption.

 To maximize privacy and anonymity while using a VPN, consider the following strategies

 - Use extra security features – enable the VPN kill switch, multi-hop connections and DNS protection